Nickolai-Brennan/GOAT-Awesome-List/README.md

 - **Albert Camus:** Absurdist thinker confronting life's meaninglessness.
 - **Emily Dickinson:** The enigmatic poet exploring death, immortality, and introspection.
 - **Oliver Sacks:** A neurologist who humanized the mysteries of the brain.
 - **Carl Jung:** The pioneer of analytical psychology, introducing the collective unconscious and archetypes.
+- **Hunter S. Thompson:** A gonzo journalist blurring the line between fact and fiction in chaotic narratives.
+- **Kim Addonizio:** A poet who crafts vivid and emotionally rich works, celebrating the human condition.

 ---